How To Impress In An Interview

-You might look good on paper, but if you are a top candidate and have made it to an interview, you have to ensure you stand out from the competition.
-Your CV could be the best on the shortlist, but requirements vary from job to job, there are qualities that all employers will look for when evaluating candidates.
+You might look good on paper, but you must impress in an interview and ensure you stand out.
+Your CV could be the best on the shortlist, but requirements vary from job to job.
+There are qualities that all employers will look for when evaluating candidates.

-Take a look at these 5 things that employers look for that can help you land the job.
+Take a look at these five things employers look for that can help you land the job.

 1. Having the Education and Skills

-The number one element that is going to get your foot in the door is having the correct and educations and skills to match the job criteria.
-However, how can you demonstrate your resume’s education and skills in an interview?
+The first element that will impress is having the correct education and skills to match the job.
+However, how can you demonstrate your education and skills in an interview?